italovignoli/certification-prerequisites/README.md

 ### Other non-qualified professionals

+Professionals who have never been involved in LibreOffice migrations or trainings, and/or are not currently involved in any FOSS project do not qualify for LibreOffice Certification, and therefore have to follow a different process bofore becoming eligible for LibreOffice Certification.

-Non TDF Members, willing to get the Migration Professional or Trainer Professional certification, and having no experience in the TDF community or in migration or training projects for LibreOffice must have at least user experience as well as experience in the IT professional service area.
+First, they must have at least an advanced user experience as well as a significant experience in the IT professional service area, and must provide some evidence of these requisites.

-They have to show them and argue for their willingness and readiness for a mentorship program to reach this trained stages.
-After they have become trained they could be certified in the normal process as described above like TDF members.
+Second, they must be able to argue for their willingness and readiness for a mentorship program to reach the "trained" stage.
+In fact, only after they have been trained they could be certified according to the normal process.

-The mentorship is lasting a minimum of half a year and is proceeded by a certified member of the committee with activities in following areas:
+The mentorship is lasting a minimum of half a year, and is followed by a member of the certification committee with activities in the following areas:

 * Training via video conference with the certification material \(whitepaper for migrations, trainings\) in a
 * Check and discuss questions out of the certification questionnaire\(without handing out the whole document!\)in the different sections